 It is often useful to refer back (or forward) to other sections in the article.
 Such references are made by section number.
-When a section reference starts a sentence, Section is spelled out; otherwise use its abbreviation, for example, "In Sect.
+When a section reference starts a sentence, Section is spelled out; otherwise use its abbreviation, for example, "In Sec.
 2 we showed..." or "Section 2.1 contained a description...".
 References to figures, tables, and theorems are handled the same way.

-At the first occurrence of an acronym (unless it is widely known, such as MTF, CCD, FFT), spell it out, followed by the acronym in parentheses, e.g., noise power spectrum (NPS).
+At the first occurrence of an acronym, spell it out, followed by the acronym in parentheses, e.g., noise power spectrum (NPS).

-A.1.
-Formatting Equations
+A.1 Formatting Equations